sivameetsu/linux-learns/docker-volumes.md

  docker volume rm (volume name)
 ```

-## Start a container with a volume
+# Start a container with a volume:-
----
 **Syntax for --mount:**
 ---
 ```bash